adolfdcosta91/Model-Optimization-For-Edge-Devices/README.md

 ## Need for developing this kind of model?

-The idea of the thesis was to harness the optimum potential from limited resources of microcontrollers.
+The idea of the thesis was to harness the optimum potential from the limited resources of microcontrollers.

+## Design
+The following block diagram gives a preview of the system design.